roasted cauliflower and pumpkin soup

 a bowl of creamy pumpkin cauliflower soup with roasted pumpkin oil and cracked black pepper for garnish. a torn piece of cheesy thyme toast is dipped into one edge of the soup.

-roasted pumpkin and cauliflower soup recipe
+roasted cauliflower and pumpkin soup recipe

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star